revelaction/pixelchanged/README.md

 ## Desktop notification

-Per default, the script creates a desktop notification when there is a change in the selected region.
+Per default, the script creates a desktop notification when it detects a change in the selected region.

     change_handler()